May 4th – June 4th, 2017

 Directed by Matt M. Morrow

-This performance is approximately two hours with one intermission.
+This performance is approximately 1 hour and 30 minutes with no intermission.

 Matt is currently developing Jennifer Haley’s FROGGY.
 He served as The John Wells Professor of Directing at Carnegie Mellon University’s School of Drama (Graduate & Undergraduate Directing programs), and is a member of the Lincoln Center Director’s Lab.
 He holds a BFA in Directing from Carnegie Mellon University. www.mattmmorrow.com

 Ron Logan (Set Designer) Ron’s previous work at Diversionary: A New Brain, Amazons and Their Men.
 Ron’s other theatre work: Sea of Souls, Ryes, Six, Grove, (ion theatre – workshopped original works), Geeks!
 The Musical!
 (BLKBOX), Co-scenic Designer for Bug (ion).

 Elisa Benzoni (Costume Designer) Elisa’s previous work at Diversionary: The Mystery of Love and Sex.
 Elisa’s other theatre work: The Who & The What, Our Town, Brahman, Tall Girls, Sam Bendrix at the Bon Soir (La Jolla Playhouse), Much Ado About Nothing, Measure for Measure (The Old Globe), Chagall, a Man Found Wanting (Malashock Dance), The Storm, A Man, His Wife, and His Hat, The Three Penny Opera, Everything Nice (UC San Diego Theater and Dance), Dido and Aeneas (Back Collegium San Diego).